trippixn963/QuranBot/README.md

 - **Error handling** ensuring stable Islamic service
 - **Backup encryption** protecting Islamic community data

-## 🤝 Contributing to the Islamic Community
+## 🤝 Educational Contributions

-Join our efforts to serve the Ummah:
+This is an educational project for learning purposes only:

+> **⚠️ NO SUPPORT**: Contributors work at their own discretion.
+No support or maintenance will be provided.

-1. Fork the repository
+1. Fork the repository for educational purposes
-2. Create a feature branch (`git checkout -b feature/islamic-enhancement`)
+2. Create a feature branch (`git checkout -b feature/educational-enhancement`)
-3. Commit your changes (`git commit -m 'Add Islamic feature for community benefit'`)
+3. Commit your changes (`git commit -m 'Add educational feature for learning'`)
-4. Push to the branch (`git push origin feature/islamic-enhancement`)
+4. Push to the branch (`git push origin feature/educational-enhancement`)
-5. Open a Pull Request to benefit the global Muslim community
+5. Open a Pull Request for educational sharing (no support provided)

 ## 📄 License